 The time has now come to send the results of our previous calculations to the underwater ROV.
 The method by which we will do so is through the use of the PIC's UART module.
 This module uses to RS232 serial protocol to both send and receive data between devices.
 It is an asynchronous protocol and therefore does not require the use of a synchronizing clock.

 Configuring the UART module

-We begin by configuring the UART module for both transmission and reception and set the baud rate with the code below (Which is found in the init.asm file.)
-Additionally, UART reception interrupts are enabled.
+We begin by configuring the UART module for both transmission and reception as well as set the baud rate with the code below (Which is found in the init.asm file.)

 So with all of the above accomplished, we have more or less configured our control box MCU to:

-- Perform and AD conversion from the joystick input.
+- Perform multiple AD conversions from the joysticks and knobs.

-- Convert the results from the AD conversion to values to be utilized by the ROV microcontroller.
+- Convert the results from the AD conversions to values to be utilized by the ROV microcontroller.

-- Send these results to the sub-surface ROV via UART.
+- Send these results to the ROV via UART.